-- A. Setting the remuneration policies and principles in addition to salaries in the Company.
-Including the remuneration of the Chairman of the Board, the members of the Board and the Senior Executive Management, as well as reviewing them whenever needed. - B. The Committee shall establish the remuneration policy, taking into account the following criteria: - 1.
+A. Setting the remuneration policies and principles in addition to salaries in the Company.
+Including the remuneration of the Chairman of the Board, the members of the Board and the Senior Executive Management, as well as reviewing them whenever needed.

+- B. The Committee shall establish the remuneration policy, taking into account the following criteria: - 1.
 Long-term performance of the Company. - 2.
 Targeted feasible growth of the Company. - 3.
 Responsibilities and functions of the Board of Directors members. - 4.
-Responsibilities and tasks of the Senior Executive Management. - C. Proposing the Employee Share Option Plan (ESOP), if permitted by law. - D. The Committee shall propose a remuneration policy for the Company, based on the individual performance of the "employees" and the collective performance of the "business units".
+Responsibilities and tasks of the Senior Executive Management. - C. The Committee shall propose a remuneration policy for the Company, based on the individual performance of the "employees" and the collective performance of the "business units".
 Rewards may include a fixed part and a performance-related part.
-The performance-related part must be based on the long-term performance of the Company as well as the feasible targeted growth at the same time. - E. The Committee shall propose the policies and principles of remunerations.
-The Board shall present them to the shareholders of the General Assembly to be made public. - F. The Committee should supervise the application of the remuneration policies and principles. - G. The Committee may employ experts and specialists if necessary at the expense of the Company.
-The Committee is also permitted to seek assistance from the Company's employees and invite the Company's executives to participate in its business.

-- H. The Committee should assume any other functions that fall within its competencies delegated to it by the Board of Directors. - I. The Committee should submit its reports and recommendations to the Board of Directors for approval.
+The performance-related part must be based on the long-term performance of the Company as well as the feasible targeted growth at the same time. - D. The Committee shall propose the policies and principles of remunerations.
+The Board shall present them to the shareholders of the General Assembly to be made public. - E. The Committee should supervise the application of the remuneration policies and principles. - F. The Committee may employ experts and specialists if necessary at the expense of the Company.
+The Committee is also permitted to seek assistance from the Company's employees and invite the Company's executives to participate in its business. - G. The Committee should assume any other functions that fall within its competencies delegated to it by the Board of Directors. - H. The Committee should submit its reports and recommendations to the Board of Directors for approval.

-Report on the Performance of the Remuneration Committee during the year 2022:
+Report on the Performance of the Remuneration Committee during the year 2023:

-- A. The Committee held One meeting during 2022, in which it considered the remuneration of the Board of Directors' committees for the year 2021, and the incentives for the Executive Management, and submitted its respective recommendations to the Board. - B. The Committee has adopted since 2012 a policy for incentives and rewards.
+- A. The Committee held One meeting during 2023, in which it considered the remuneration of the Board of Directors' committees for the year 2022, and the incentives for the Executive Management, and submitted its respective recommendations to the Board. - B. The Committee has adopted since 2012 a policy for incentives and rewards.